 What’s next

-- Ongoing discussions between Sinclair and ABC may determine Kimmel's future on local airwaves.
+- Ongoing discussions between Sinclair and ABC may influence future programming decisions and media landscape reforms.